denisesato/InteractiveProcessDriftDetectionFW/README.md

 After you cloned the git repository, you can install the dependencies using the requirements.txt file (using pip): pip install -r requirements.txt

+Because of the issue reported at https://github.com/scikit-multiflow/scikit-multiflow/issues/306 we updated the scikit-multiflow and apply a local builded version.
+For installing the local version run: pip install scikit-multiflow-0.6.dev0.tar.gz

 # Docker installation
 It is possible to install IPDD via docker using the Dockerfile.
 If you need any help please verify the file docker_help.txt.
-In this case you don't need to change requirements.txt file.

 # Running the web interface
 You can start the IPDD web interface by running the file index.py.